jeffhowarth/eeprimer/src/rudiments/natural_and_false_color.md

 </center>

 There are a lot of different false color composites that you can make with additive color.
-For here is another common false color composite that displays shortwave energy.
+For example, here is another common false color composite that displays shortwave energy.

 <center>